Machine Learning Terms and Methods

 Federated Learning

-A distributed machine learning approach that trains machine learning models using decentralized examples residing on devices such as smartphones.
+A distributed machine learning approach that trainsarrow-up-right machine learning modelsarrow-up-right using decentralized examplesarrow-up-right residing on devices such as smartphones.
 In federated learning, a subset of devices downloads the current model from a central coordinating server.
 The devices use the examples stored on the devices to make improvements to the model.
 The devices then upload the model improvements (but not the training examples) to the coordinating server, where they are aggregated with other updates to yield an improved global model.
 After the aggregation, the model updates computed by devices are no longer needed, and can be discarded.

 Since the training examples are never uploaded, federated learning follows the privacy principles of focused data collection and data minimization.

-For more information about federated learning, see this tutorial.
+For more information about federated learning, see this tutorialarrow-up-right.

 Fine Tuning

-Perform a secondary optimization to adjust the parameters of an already trained model to fit a new problem.
-Fine tuning often refers to refitting the weights of a trained unsupervised model to a supervised model.
+Perform a secondary optimization to adjust the parameters of an already trained modelarrow-up-right to fit a new problem.
+Fine tuning often refers to refitting the weights of a trained unsupervisedarrow-up-right model to a supervisedarrow-up-right model.

 GAN